palyafari/drlnd-continuous-control/README.md

 # Instructions

-To explore the environment and train the agent, start a jupyter notebook, open TrainAgent.ipynb and execute the steps.
+To explore the environment and train the agent, start a jupyter notebook, open Continous_Control.ipynb and execute the steps.
 For more information, and an exmaple on how to use the agent, please check instructions inside the notebook.

 ## Project structure